 The Company has EUR denominated notes and loans (Note 19).
-The Company has fully hedged the principal amounts using foreign currency deposits that mature on the same dates as the loans are due for repayment.
+The Company has fully hedged the principal amounts using foreign currency deposits (Loans and other receivables due from other related entities) that mature on the same dates as the loans are due for repayment.